FinnPL/Homelab-Setup/README.md

 - **HAProxy:** SNI routing for `*.cloud` and `*.relay` subdomains
 - **WireGuard:** encrypted tunnel back to the homelab
 - **Tailscale:** out-of-band management
+- **SSH:** certificate-only, both directions — the NixOS host trusts the Vault user CA and presents its own host certificate

 | Layer | Scope |
 |:------|:------|